-The Spectrum Fund was established by Henry Grix (AB '70, JD '77) and Howard Israel (BFA '72) to provide financial support to students looking to pursue research, impact litigation, and do policy work to advance LGBTQ equality.
-The Spectrum Summer Fellowship will be awarded to a qualified student who obtains a summer internship working on behalf of LGBTQ rights.
-In recognition of their selection, the Fellow will receive a $4,000 cash award.
+The MLaw Spectrum Fund was established by Henry Grix (AB '70, JD '77) and Howard Israel (BFA '72) to provide financial support to students looking to pursue research, impact litigation, and do policy work to advance LGBTQ equality.
+This Fund is also supported by the Outlaws community through annual fundraising efforts.
+For 2018, there are two summer opportunities:

 Students interested in receiving Law School funds for a summer or post-graduate position outside the United States must consult with the Office of Career Planning regarding University-required paperwork that must be completed before funds can be released.
 Further, the University's International Travel Policy lists University Travel Restricted Destinations, and activities in these destinations are not eligible for University funding.
 Because the list of Travel Restricted Destinations is subject to change, students should be aware that it is possible that funding is not ensured, and should therefore keep in close contact with OCP about potentially affected destinations.

 At the conclusion of the summer, the Fellow must submit a summary for Public Service Network that includes the contact information of the organization for which the Fellow worked, a description of the duties performed, and an evaluation of the job experience.

 If you have any questions about the Spectrum Summer Fellowship or the Spectrum Fund Award in Memory of Kevin E. Kennedy, please email Alan Kahn at email@example.com or call 734.764.0546.

 Comments/Suggestions | Site Map | Work Requests | Admin Portal | Disclaimer | Supported Browsers | U of M Home

 University of Michigan.
 All images property of Michigan Law